nickvourd/windows-mini-tools/README.md

 11) plink64.exe: This is a plink 64 bit executable for Windows platforms.
 (WIN/EXE)

 12) Watsonv1_3.5.exe: This is a Watson Version 1 .NET 3.5 executable for Windows platforms.
-(WIN/EXE)
+(WIN/EXE/PRIV ESC)